 On the surface, there may seem to be little difference.
 But the end result is not the only thing that matters, and the way we get to that result may make an enormous moral difference.
 Some ways respect God’s gifts to us while others do not.
 Couples who have practiced natural family planning after using contraception have experienced a profound difference in the meaning of their sexual intimacy.When couples use contraception, either physical or chemical, they suppress their fertility, asserting that they alone have ultimate control over this power to create a new human life.
 With NFP, spouses respect God’s design for life and love.
 They may choose to refrain from sexual union during the woman’s fertile time, doing nothing to destroy the love-giving or life-giving meaning that is present.
 This is the difference between choosing to falsify the full marital language of the body and choosing at certain times not to speak that language.

-The bishops conclude their document by reminding us that:
+The bishops conclude Married Love and the Gift of LIfe by reminding us that: